sunlightlabs/fara/README.md

 7. Create a mysql database called FaraData.
 8. Run python manage.py syncdb
 9. Run python manage.py migrate
+10. If elasticsearch is not installed, install it and make sure a server is running.
+The setting in 5(b) above works with a default Elasticsearch server configuration.
-10. Run python manage.py create_feed
+11. Run python manage.py create_feed
-11. Run python manage.py arms_sales_archive
+12. Run python manage.py arms_sales_archive

 ---